Supermarionation: Development and use in Anderson productions

 Following the completion of Twizzle, APF was unsuccessful in securing new clients, so accepted another puppet commission from Leigh: Torchy the Battery Boy.
-This series used puppets with heads of "plastic wood" (a mixture of cork dust, glue and methylated spirit) and wooden bodies.
+This series used puppets with wooden bodies and heads of "plastic wood" (a mixture of cork dust, glue and methylated spirit).
 The heads incorporated moveable eyeballs and a hinged jaw that was opened and closed with a string.
 In practice, jaw movement was difficult to control due to the bobbing of the puppets' heads.
 By now all puppet sets were three-dimensional.
 They had also become more detailed, being made mostly of cardboard with fibreglass props.

-After Torchy, APF severed ties with Leigh and produced its first independent series, Four Feather Falls, with funding from Granada.
-The puppets' heads were now made as hollow fibreglass shells, the strings had been replaced with fine tungsten steel wires and the hinged jaw had given way to an electronic lip-sync mechanism designed by Hill and Read.
-Lip-syncing was a key step in the development of Supermarionation, and as such Four Feather Falls is regarded by some sources as the first Supermarionation production.
+After Torchy, APF severed ties with Leigh and produced its first independent series, Four Feather Falls, using funding from Granada.
+The puppets now had hollow fibreglass shells for heads and tungsten steel wires instead of strings.
+Meanwhile, the hinged jaw gave way to an electronic lip-sync mechanism.
+Designed by Hill and Read, this was powered by a solenoid, mounted in the head and fed electric current by two of the wires.
+Lip-syncing was a key step in the development of Supermarionation, and Four Feather Falls is regarded by some sources as the first Supermarionation production.
 The mechanism made it easier for the puppeteers to operate the marionettes in time with their dialogue as it was no longer necessary to learn the characters' lines.
 According to Anderson, as exaggerated movements were no longer needed, the puppets were finally able to speak "without their heads lolling about a like a broken toy."
-By now the puppeteers' movements were guided using a basic form of video assist: a TV camera mounted directly behind the film camera, which relayed footage to various monitors around the studio.
+By now the puppeteers' movements were guided using a basic form of video assist: a TV camera mounted directly behind the film camera, which relayed footage to the various monitors around the studio.

 The term "Supermarionation" was coined during the production of Supercar, APF's first series to be made for Lew Grade's distribution company ITC Entertainment.
 Its final 13 episodes were the first to be credited as being "filmed in Supermarionation".